Find out who to call when you have a concern.

 Multi Agency Child Exploitation Framework 2024

-Multi-agency practitioner procedural guidance has been develeoped to provide a framework which describes the terms of reference and arrangements in the Bailiwick of Guernsey for responding to the challenges of protecting children and young people exposed to exploitation.
+Multi-agency practitioner procedural guidance has been developed to provide a framework which describes the terms of reference and arrangements in the Bailiwick of Guernsey for responding to the challenges of protecting children and young people exposed to exploitation.

 Children and young people made vulnerable to exploitation require a response which takes a holistic view to safeguarding and this extends the focus from previous documentation, which focused essentailly on child sexual exploitation, in recognition that exploitation can occur through different forums and often amongst other vulnerabilities which children and young people are exposed to.